Justin Turner Player Props: Red Sox vs. Guardians

 Justin Turner At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 57th, his on-base percentage ranks 36th, and he is 116th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 60th, his on-base percentage ranks 43rd, and he is 121st in the league in slugging.

+- Turner has reached base via a hit in 20 games this year (of 28 played), and had multiple hits in eight of those games.

-- He has hit a long ball in two of 27 games played this year, and in 1.7% of his plate appearances.
+- He has gone deep in two of 28 games played this season, and in 1.6% of his plate appearances.

-- Turner has driven in a run in seven games this season (25.9%), including two games with multiple runs batted in.
+- In seven games this season (25.0%), Turner has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.